-Capability Description Use Case Specific Guidance Protections for Data at Rest Data protection at rest aims to secure data stored on any device or storage medium.
-Branch offices may have less in the way of physical protections than an agency campus, increasing the need for protections for data stored on devices at the branch office.
-Protections for Data in Transit Data protection in transit, or data in motion, aims to secure data that is actively moving from one location to another, such as across the internet or through a private enterprise network.
+Capability Description Use Case Specific Guidance Protections for Data in Transit Data protection in transit, or data in motion, aims to secure data that is actively moving from one location to another, such as across the internet or through a private enterprise network.
 With the need to communicate agency data between the branch office and the agency campus, coupled with possibly decreased physical protections at the branch office, protections for data in transit are paramount.
 These strong data protections should combine identity guarantees of the recipient and validation of the endpoint receiving the data.
 Data Loss Prevention DLP technologies detect instances of the exfiltration, either malicious or accidental, of agency data.
 DLP solutions, at both the agency campus and the branch office, should consider any possibilities for file exfiltration from the agency campus through the branch office, and from the branch office through the agency campus.
-Data Access and Use Telemetry Data access and use telemetry identifies agency-sensitive data stored, processed, or transmitted, including those located at a service provider, and enforces detailed logging for access or changes to sensitive data.
+Data Access and Use Telemetry Data access and use telemetry identifies agency-sensitive data stored, processed, or transmitted, including those located at a service provider, and enforcing detailed logging for access or changes to sensitive data.
 As part of an overall DLP program, the agency should track the data accessed or transmitted to the branch office.
 The agency should monitor users accessing data from the branch office to validate that they should be accessing data from the branch office and to look for discrepancies or changes in their data access patterns.
+Data Labeling Data labeling is the process of tagging data by categories in order to protect and control the use of data and identify a level of risk associated with the data.
+Agencies should ensure that data labeling policies are applied by branch offices and account for any potential differences in the workflows, processes, or environment of a branch office.
+Data Inventory Data inventory entails developing, documenting, and maintaining a current inventory of agency data.
+Agency data inventories should track data that is stored at or accessed from branch offices, including data accesses for data stored in the agency campuses, other branch offices, and agency cloud environments.